Daniel Ginczek: Borussia Dortmund

+Later clubs

 3 June 2013 saw the announcement of Ginczek having agreed to join Bundesliga side 1.
 FC Nürnberg for an undisclosed fee, signing a three-year contract.

-VfB Stuttgart

 For the 2014–15 season he moved to VfB Stuttgart.
 In May 2016 Ginczek extended his contract with Stuttgart until June 2020.

-Fortuna Düsseldorf

 On 29 January 2022, Ginczek signed with Fortuna Düsseldorf until 30 June 2024.
+He left Düsseldorf on 8 January 2024.
+On the same day, he joined MSV Duisburg.
+After the season, which ended in relegation, he announced his retirement.

 Personal life

 Ginczek's paternal grandparents are from Poland.